AmpliconSuite/AmpliconClassifier/README.md

 #### ****`[prefix]_amplicon_classification_profiles.tsv`****

-Contains an abstract classification of the amplicon, and also indicates in separate columns "BFB+" and "ecDNA+" status.
+Contains an abstract classification of the amplicon, and also indicates in separate columns "BFB+", "ecDNA+", and "chromoauxesis+" status.
 Note that amplicons receiving a "Cyclic" classification may be ecDNA+, BFB+ or both.

 | Column name                    | Contents                                                                                                                                                                                |